 Determining Program Costs

-2011-2012 Semester Charges
+Example Semester Charges

-|Room & Board||$5,510||Check the program website for these figures|
+|Room and Meals||$7,700||Check the program website for these figures.|

-You should confirm with your financial aid officer that you should be expecting a refund.
-We suggest that you have any refunds direct deposited to your student account.
-You can set that up on Student Services Online (SSOL).
+You should confirm with a financial aid officer that you should be expecting a refund.
+We suggest that you have any refunds direct deposited to your student account on SSOL.

 On your Columbia bill you will be billed for tuition.
 You will not be billed for Columbia room, board or other non-academic fees.
 The bill from your study abroad program will show all of the program fees and charges.

-Work Study when Abroad
+Term-time work when Abroad

 Students who are planning to study abroad will automatically have their Work-Study replaced by Columbia Grant when we receive official notice from the Center for Undergraduate Global Engagement (UGE) regarding your plans to study abroad.